cloud-bulldozer/benchmark-operator/docs/system-metrics.md

 # System-metrics collection

 Benchmark-operator is able to collect prometheus metrics from the cluster at the end of a benchmark.
 To do so, it creates a k8s job that uses [kube-burner](https://github.com/cloud-bulldozer/kube-burner) to collect the Prometheus metrics given by a configuration file.
+This system metrics collection mechanism in available for all workloads except `kube-burner` and `backpack`.

 This feature is disabled by default, it can be enabled by adding the following lines to the prometheus section of the benchmark's CR.